 Join St Margaret’s House Book Club for an engaging evening of conversation

-The St Margaret's House Book Club will next meet on Monday 15th December from 6.30pm when we will be sharing thoughts on Barry Unsworth's Morality Play in the Anson Room.
+The St Margaret's House Book Club will next meet on Monday 19th January from 6.30pm when we will be sharing thoughts on Ellen Thorneycroft Fowler's The Farringdons in the Anson Room at St Margaret's House.
 Come through the main front door and ring the bell for someone to come and collect you.

 About the book:

 For 2026, we will read a book written by a female author in each decade from the 1900s to 2010s, in chronological order.
-For those wishing to get a head start, in January, our book published between 1900-1909 is The Farringdons by Ellen Thorneycroft Fowler.
-It is available for free on Project Gutenburg, here: https://www.gutenberg.org/ebooks/19798
+For those wishing to get a head start, in February, our book published between 1910-1919 is Herland by Charlotte Perkins Gilman.
+It is available for free on Project Gutenburg, here: https://www.gutenberg.org/files/32/32-h/32-h.htm

 Contact: If you have any questions regarding this session, please email programming@stmargaretshouse.org.uk